 Under the Local Electoral Act 2001, all local authorities have to review their representation arrangements at least once every 6 years.

-This process is called the Representation Review.
+This process is called a Representation Review.

 The Representation Review requires the Council to decide how its Councillors are elected: